Reza-Naghizadeh/Telegram-group-user-adding-automation/README.md

-Certainly!
-Here's the updated README with the addition that users need to manually input their username and password during the login process for multiple accounts.

----

 # Telegram Contact and Group Automation

 This Python script automates the process of adding contacts to a Telegram group using Selenium WebDriver.
 It allows you to manage contacts and add them to specific groups, all while mimicking human-like interaction with random delays between actions to avoid detection.